Alien Abduction (2014 film): Plot

-The cabin is eventually breached and in an effort to save his family, Corey hides the others in the cellar, blocking the door.
-Alien beings enter and abduct him.
-The remaining members of the family are soon saved by a returned Sean who takes them to his truck, planning to take them back to town down the mountain.
-The aliens find them and Sean tells them to head to a nearby barn and take refuge.
-Sean catches up with them and the group attempt to leave the barn.
-Katie and Sean are then abducted.
-Riley and Jillian take refuge deep in the woods for the night, with the aliens closeby.
+The cabin is eventually breached and in an effort to save his family, Corey hides the others in the cellar, blocking the door, before alien beings enter and abduct him.
+The remaining members of the family are saved by Sean, who explains that Scott was also abducted and takes them to his truck, planning to drive them back to town down the mountain.
+The aliens find the group, and Sean tells the others to head to a nearby barn and take refuge.
+Sean catches up with them, and the group attempt to leave the barn, but the aliens return and Katie and Sean are abducted.
+Riley and Jillian take refuge deep in the woods for the night, hiding from the aliens.

-Climbing down the mountain at dawn, they see a town in the valley below and soon find a road.
-Hopes are dashed when it leads back to the tunnel where their father was abducted.
-Jillian collapses in despair, at the same moment a police car arrives.
-The aliens arrive and abduct the policeman, Jillian, and Riley, who is still clinging to the camera.
+Climbing down the mountain at dawn, Riley and Jillian see a town in the valley below and soon find a road, but their hopes are dashed when it leads back to the tunnel where Peter was abducted.
+A police car arrives, but the aliens return and abduct the policeman, Jillian, and Riley, who is still clinging to the camera.
 The remaining footage shows a rapid ascension into orbit, before cutting to the footage from the beginning of the film.
-Two men in respirators and Hazmat suits are seen taking the camera away in a U.S. Air Force van.
+After the camera falls back to Earth, two men in respirators and Hazmat suits are seen taking it away in a U.S. Air Force van.

-In a mid-credits scene, one year later a North Carolina state trooper finds Peter huddled on a bridge, naked, dishevelled and in a state of shock.
-The fate of the rest of the family is uncertain, though comments made by the police officer on his radio suggest that Peter is not the only member of the family to have been found.
+In a mid-credits scene, one year later, a North Carolina state trooper finds Peter huddled on a bridge, naked, disheveled, and in a state of shock.
+The fate of the rest of the family is uncertain, but comments made by the police officer on his radio suggest that Peter is not the only member of the family to have been found.